 In order to do this, the borrower must have a good credit score.
 A solid credit score provides a lender with proof that the borrower has been responsible with his or her credit in the past.
 Paying back the loans in a timely manner is important to lenders, so observing credit score should be a priority.

-There are various types of credit lines have unique features, which may be beneficial or restricitve depending on your need.
-When exploring the different types of lines of credit and their respective features, you will find the credit line that is right for you.
-Because of the unique features to a line of credit, this method of credit can help in ways that credit cards cannot.
-Lines of credit also occasionally have restrictions that are not typical to credit cards.
+Various types of credit lines have unique features, which may be beneficial or restricitve depending on your need.
+When exploring the different types of lines of credit and their respective features, it is important to weigh which one is right for you.
+Because of the unique features to a line of credit, each method of credit can help in different ways.

 Credit cards are one of the most popular versions of revolving lines of credit that you can get.
 These are known as “revolving” accounts because the account resets to its original limit every month or after each billing period.
 The borrower may continue to use a revolving line of credit indefinitely so long as the borrower does not surpass the limit during any one billing period.